testillano/h2agent/docs/api/README.md

 #### Special purge state

-Stateful scenarios normally require access to former events (available at server data storage) to evolve through different provisions, so disabling server data is not an option to make them work properly.
-The thing is that high load testing could impact on memory consumption of the mock server if we don't have a way to clean information which is no longer needed and could be dangerously accumulated.
-Here is where purge operation gets importance: the keyword '*purge*' is a reserved out-state used to indicate that server data related to an event history must be dropped (it should be configured at the last scenario stage provision).
-This mechanism is useful in long-term load tests to avoid the commented high memory consumption removing those scenarios which have been successfully completed.
-A nice side-effect of this design, is that all the failed scenarios will be available for further analysis, as purge operation is performed at last scenario stage and won't be reached normally in this case of fail.
+The keyword '*purge*' is a reserved out-state used to indicate that server data for the current data key (method + URI) must be dropped.
+It should be configured at the last stage of a scenario to control memory consumption in long-term load tests.
+Incomplete chains (due to timeouts or SUT failures) retain their full event history for forensics, since purge only fires at the chain's final step.

 ### Server provision fields